ShireenKachroo/Cyber-Security-Hackathon/README.md

 # Malicious URL Detection Bot 🤖🛡️

-Welcome to the **Malicious URL Detection Bot**, a WhatsApp-based chatbot developed for the **GDSC Hackin Winters 2025 Hackathon**.
+Welcome to the **Malicious URL Detection Bot: Phish Guard**, a WhatsApp-based chatbot developed for the **GDSC Hackin Winters 2025 Hackathon**.
 This innovative project leverages APIs and Python to ensure user safety by detecting and flagging malicious or fraudulent URLs shared via WhatsApp.

 ---

 ## 💡 **About the Project**

-The **Malicious URL Detection Bot** aims to enhance online security by analyzing URLs in real-time to identify phishing attempts, malware, and other online threats.
+The **Malicious URL Detection Bot: Phish Guard** aims to enhance online security by analyzing URLs in real-time to identify phishing attempts, malware, and other online threats.
 This chatbot is easy to use, efficient, and seamlessly integrates with WhatsApp for accessibility and convenience.

 ---